informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 	[ERROR] Error: Command execute problem
 	[ERROR] Error: Object position is off board: "(-4,24) Ground"
 	```
+We handle the first of these erorrs by defining a new exception class `ObjectParseException` to be
+thrown by the `parse` of the `GameObjectFactory` when an attempt is made to parse a string, the object
+part of which has syntax errors or which is not the external representation of any known game object
+(c.f. the exception thrown by the `parse` method of the `CommandGenerator`.
+We handle the second by
-  We define a new exception class `OffBoardException` to be thrown when an attempt is made to
+defining a new exception class `OffBoardException` to be thrown when an attempt is made to
 access a position that is outside the board.

-The `addObject` method of the `GameModel` interface must now be declared
+The `addObject` method of the `GameModel` interface
-to throw these two exceptions (and possibly more):
+must now be declared to throw these two exceptions (and more, as we see below):

 ```java
 public void addObject(String[] objWords) throws OffBoardException, ObjectParseException;